rwilliams/jrubywiki/Concurrency-in-jruby.md

 The following operations are not volatile, and there is potential for threads to see inconsistent views of memory.

 * Modifying any of the non-threadsafe core data structures.
-* Modifying local variables across threads, as in a closure used in a parallel-execution setting.
+* Modifying local variables across threads, as in a closure-captured local variable used in a parallel-execution setting.

 Instance variables in JRuby are currently volatile, but we have been reluctant to make that a hard guarantee.
-Volatility is guaranteed in one of three ways:
+Volatility is achieved in one of three ways:

 1. On JVMs that do not have or do not allow access to sun.misc.Unsafe, we use full JVM-level synchronization.
-This synch is only around the actual access of the instance variable, and ideally should not be a major choke point.
+This synchronization is only around the actual access of the instance variable, and generally should not be a major choke point.
-2. On Java 6 and 7, we use Unsafe.putOrderedObject and putObjectVolatile to update the variable table and table entries.
+2. On Java 6 and 7, we use Unsafe.putOrderedObject and putObjectVolatile to update the variable table reference and the table entries, respectively.
-3. On Java 8, we use Unsafe.fullFence to insert an explicit memory barrier after updates.
+3. On Java 8, we use Unsafe.putOrderedObject to update the variable table reference and Unsafe.fullFence to insert an explicit memory barrier after table writes.

+Both (2) and (3) above also use a volatile numeric stamp to ensure variable table reference changes are done atomically.

 Note that volatility does not guarantee atomicity; two threads updating a variable and a third observing them may see the writes in any order.
 If you need atomicity (or if you need volatility for a reference that is not otherwise guaranteed to be volatile), we recommend using the ```concurrent-ruby``` gem, which provides explicit reference types that provide both volatility and atomic operations.
 Atomicity is described in more detail below.